It is with great pleasure that the TBI Board and Rabbi Schicker announce plans for the 5783 High Holy Day Season.

 It is our plan to welcome all those who wish to be in the sanctuary during the High Holy Days.
 The first priority for seating is for our members.
 If we have room for guests, the next priority is guests of members.

-If you wish to attend in person, we are asking all those interested to rank the services they wish to attend.
-Reservations open up on Monday, August 16.
-You can either email email@example.com or call 269.365.0190 and leave a voicemail with your service preferences ranked from top to bottom, and how many seats your household would like to reserve.
-We will send a confirmation email, or voicemail, on September 1.
+If you wish to attend in person: we are asking all those interested to rank the services they wish to attend.
+Reservations open up on Monday, September 6th.
+You can either email firstname.lastname@example.org or call 269.365.0190 and leave a voicemail with your service preferences ranked from top to bottom, and how many seats your household would like to reserve.
+We will send a confirmation email, or voicemail, by September 20th.
 If your plans change, please let us know so that we can offer your seats to someone else.
 Please know that last year we were able to accommodate everyone’s choices because everyone RSVPed.

 You may also purchase copies of the machzor through CCAR Press – both hardbacks and ebooks are available.
 Large print copies are available in softcover.
-Currently, there is a discount running of 20% off print books using code MHN20.
-See more here: https://www.ccarnet.org/publications/hhd-2021/
+15% discount on Mishkan HaNefesh print books for individuals.
+Use promo code MHN15 at checkout.
+You can order directly from CCAR Press at www.ccarpress.org

 Shanah Tovah – Happy New Year!